sebap09/salesforce-java-test-automation-repository/readme.md

 - **Cucumber**: Behavior-Driven Development (BDD) framework for defining tests in a human-readable format.
 - **Selenium**: Web automation tool for interacting with the Salesforce UI.
 - **TestNG**: Test execution framework for organizing and running tests.
-- **HttpClient**: HTTP client for making REST API calls to Salesforce for backend operations.
+- **HttpClient5**: HTTP client for making REST API calls to Salesforce for backend operations.
 - **Log4j**: Logging framework for detailed logging and debugging.
 - **DataFaker**: Library used to generate realistic test data for Salesforce records.
-- **SnakeYAML**: Library for parsing and writing YAML files, used to manage test configuration and data.
+- **JSON**: Lightweight library for parsing, generating, and manipulating JSON data using simple JSONObject and JSONArray APIs.
 - **Gson**: Library for serializing and deserializing JSON data, essential for handling Salesforce API responses and requests.
+- **Lombok**: Library that reduces boilerplate code by automatically generating common methods like getters, setters, constructors, and builders at compile time using annotations.
+- **JakartaXMLBind**: One of two libraries used for SOAP API communication, defines the standard Jakarta XML Binding (JAXB) APIs for mapping Java objects to XML and back.
+- **JaxbRuntime**: Second library used for SOAP API communication, provides the concrete reference implementation that actually performs the marshalling and unmarshalling at runtime.
 For exact versions check pom.xml file :)

 ## Design patterns